expressjs/expressjs.com/guide/database-integration.md

 # Database integration

-Adding database connectivity capability to Express apps is just a matter of loading an appropriate Node.js driver for the database in your app.
-This document briefly explains how to add and use some of the most popular Node modules for database systems in your Express app:
+Adding the capability to connect databases to Express apps is just a matter of loading an appropriate Node.js driver for the database in your app.
+This document briefly explains how to add and use some of the most popular Node.js modules for database systems in your Express app:

 * [Cassandra](#cassandra)
 * [CouchDB](#couchdb)